 Ahh, chocolate.
-As I sit here and appreciate this confection of chocolate, hazelnut, and nutella, I decide to have another one of these Homemade Chocolate Hazelnut Kisses.
+As I sit here and appreciate this confection of chocolate, hazelnut, and nutella, I decide to have another one of these Italian Chocolate Kisses.

 I wanted to make a special treat for my family and friends for Valentine’s day, so I tried to replicate Italy’s infamous Baci Perugina chocolates, one of my favourite chocolates.
 These treats have been in production since 1922 and the factory produces thousands of Baci daily.
 Did you know that Baci are still made in Perugia (Italy), near the birthplace of St. Valentine?
 But I digress…

 The whole process starts with melting butter with chocolate.

 Once everything is melted, incorporate the chopped hazelnuts and nutella and cocoa powder.
 Spread on a cookie sheet which has been lined with parchment paper.
 Place the pan in the freezer.

 The mixture has hardened a little, but it will soften up again really quickly.
 The next step is rolling…

 One hazelnut gets placed on top of every mound.

 As you can well imagine, these little gems get a dunking.
 I used dark chocolate for this step.